Pessary: Occlusive pessaries

 Occlusive pessaries are most commonly used for contraception.
 Also known as a contraceptive cap, they work similar to a diaphragm as a barrier form of contraception.
 They are inserted into the vagina and block sperm from entering the uterus through the cervix.
 The cap must be used in conjunction with a spermicide in order to be effective in preventing pregnancy.
 When used correctly the cap is thought to be 92–96% effective.
 These caps are reusable but come in different sizes.
 It is recommended for anyone attempting this form of contraception to be fitted for the correct size by a trained health care professional.

 Stem pessary

 The stem pessary, a type of occlusive pessary, was an early form of the cervical cap.
 Shaped like a dome, it covered the cervix, and a central rod or "stem" entered the uterus through the external orifice of the uterus, also known as the cervical canal or the os, to hold it in place.

-Sexual lubricant pessary

-Lubricating pessaries, designed to improve vaginal dryness during sexual intercourse, consist of a solid block of lubricating gel which slowly melts when inserted into the vagina.
-These have the advantage over conventional sexual lubricants in that they may be inserted well before intercourse to improve spontaneity.
-They are commonly used by female sex workers to maintain a level of lubrication within the vagina.